Sean Bowen

 Sean Bowen (born 5 September 1997) is a Welsh jockey who competes in National Hunt racing.
-He was champion conditional jockey in 2014-15 and British jump racing Champion Jockey 2024-25.
+He was champion conditional jockey in 2014-15 and British jump racing champion jockey in 2024–25 and 2025–26.

 Background

 Bowen comes from a racing background.
 His father, Peter, is a trainer.
 His mother, Karen, is a former champion point-to-point rider.
 His younger brother, James, is a jockey, while his older brother, Mickey, trains with his father, taking over the licence in May 2025 after sharing it for a season.
 Bowen won a pony racing championship before riding in point-to-points, where he was awarded the Wilkinson Sword title for top novice rider in the UK.

 Career as a jockey

-In 2015, Bowen won both the Champion Conditional Jockey Championship and the Racing Excellence Hands and Heels Championship.
+In 2015, Bowen won both the conditional jockey championship and the Racing Excellence hands and heels championship.
 In the same year, Bowen won his first two Lester Awards for both Racing Excellence Conditional Jockey and the AtTheRaces Jump Ride of the Year for his win on Just A Par at Sandown Park.

-In 2019, Bowen won his first Grade 1 race with victory on board If The Cap Fits, in the Liverpool Hurdle.
-His second Group 1 win came in 2021 at Sandown, with Metier winning the Tolworth Novices' Hurdle.
+In 2015, Bowen achieved his first Grade race win, riding Just A Par for trainer Paul Nicholls in the Grade 3 Bet365 Gold Cup.
+His first Grade 1 victory was on board If The Cap Fits in the 2019 Liverpool Hurdle.

+During the 2023–24 season Bowen had a 31 win lead in the championship when he injured his knee in a Boxing Day fall and was overtaken by Harry Cobden, who went on to secure the title.
+Bowen rode his 1,000th winner at Fakenham in February 2025.
+Riding as stable jockey to Warwickshire trainer Olly Murphy, he became champion jockey in the 2024–25 season with 180 wins.
+In the 2025–26 season he rode more than 200 winners for the first time and was champion jockey for the second time, with 241 wins.

-Previously, Bowen has been an official ambassador to Ffos Las Racecourse.
-He regularly rides for his father Peter Bowen, Martin Keighley and Olly Murphy.
+In 2019, Bowen became an official ambassador to Ffos Las Racecourse.